 Sure being on your own, in a new land you do not know about, takes a lot of courage.
-But while different people give different excuses as the reasons, I think fear of the unknown is really what holds them back.
+But while different people give different excuses for the reasons, I think the fear of the unknown is really what holds them back.
 But looking at these fears logically, they have no substance:

 You Are Just As Capable As Everyone Else

 Don’t doubt yourself.
 You’re just as capable, as smart.
 If other people can travel the world, why can’t you?
 What makes you think you lack skills?
 Can you not say hello to strangers?
 Have you not bargained for prices, while living in your city?
 Do you not make it home every evening after your office?

 Don’t doubt yourself.
 You got by in life just fine until now.
 The same will follow true when you will travel.
 Just trust yourself!

 People always ask me how I make friends on the road.
 They tell me that they’re not very social and that it’s hard for them to meet strangers.
 The truth is that when you travel, you are never alone.
 There are many solo travellers out there in the same boat as you.
 Though you might not find many solo travellers from your home country you’ll always find people from other communities, who are ready to share a part of your journey.
 Meeting people from across the world moreover only makes travelling a lot more fun.

 When I’d initially started travelling, I used to be nervous talking to strangers, but the fear subsided as I eventually realized that every traveller is willing to make friends.
 And one of those friends was me.